Sickle Cell Disease

 Most states routinely screen newborns for sickle cell disease with a simple blood test.

 If the disorder is not detected at birth, a blood sample can be used in a test called hemoglobin electrophoresis.
-This test will determine whether a person has sickle cell disease, or whether he or she is a carrier of the faulty hemoglobin gene.
+This test will determine whether a person has sickle cell disease or carries the faulty hemoglobin gene.

 How is sickle cell disease treated?